Tag: Uncontested Divorce Attorney Lake County FL

 Waive Child Support Arrears in Florida

 Can you waive child support arrears in Florida, and can child support be waived if both parties agree?
 The general rule according to case law is that: “A child’s right to support may not be waived by a parent, see Strickland v.
 Strickland, 344 So.
 2d 931 (Fla.
 2d DCA 1977), nor may that right be contracted away”, see Finch v.
 Finch, 640 So.
 2d 1243 (Fla.
 5th DCA 1994).
 Usually, family law courts believe that child support cannot be contracted away.
 Wilkes v.
 Wilkes, 768 So.
 2d 1150 (Fla.
 2d DCA 2000).
 Florida child support is intended to provide for the needs and necessities of minor children.
 The statutory guidelines describe in great detail the reasons for awarding child support in Florida and provide the numerical amount of support required based on the incomes of both parents.
 Other factors may apply such as daycare costs, health insurance, the number of overnights the parents spend with their children, etc. This brings us to whether child support arrears can be waived in Florida.
 Just because you have equal timesharing, does not mean child support is waived.
-Call 407-335-8113 to speak with Jacobs Law Firm about your child support case.
+Call 407-335-8113 to speak with Jacobs Law Firm, best child custody support lawyer for fathers, about your child support case.

 Can child support be waived if both parties agree?
 Both parties are welcome to agree to waive child support arrears in Florida, but there is no guarantee the child support hearing officer, or the circuit court family law judge will affirm.
 As you read above, and have likely researched, child support in Florida is intended to provide for a minor child to help them survive, flourish, not be relegated into poverty.
 The court is not beholden to consider the best interests of the parents in calculating child support, rather, the court’s primary touchstone is whether the minor child is supported, protected, and living in a secure environment.
 That means the hearing officer, and the circuit court judge have the (generally speaking) authority to override parents’ agreements to waive support.
 A waiver of child support can be determined not to be in a child’s best interests.
 The best interests of the children, not the best interests of the payor, are what the court considers first and foremost.
 If the amount to be paid is de minimis, or less than a certain amount ($50), a judge might agree to the parties paying no child support until or unless there is a substantial change in circumstances.